release-engineering/iib/README.md

   IIB to publish AMQP 1.0 messages to the Apache ActiveMQ instance at the destinations `topic://VirtualTopic.eng.iib.batch.state` and `topic://VirtualTopic.eng.iib.build.state`.

+It's recommended to use the wrapper targets in the `Makefile` for pre-requisites.
+Simply run `make` to view available targets.

 The Flask application will automatically reload if there is a change in the codebase.
 If invalid syntax is added in the code, the `iib-api` container may shutdown.
 The Celery worker will automatically restart if there is a change under the `iib/workers` directory.